NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 {: #deleg-response title="An incremental deleg referral response"}

 The response in {{deleg-response}} returns the signed SVCB RRset in the authority section.
-The resolver SHOULD register that the contacted authoritative name server (in our example 192.0.2.53), supports incremental deleg for the duration indicated by the TTL for the SVCB RRset, adjusted to the resolver's TTL boundaries, but only if it is longer than any already registered duration.

 As another example, querying the zone from {{dnssec-zone}} for `www.customer6.example.
 A`, will return the following referral response: